 Federal contracts conditions must be maintained throughout the life of the contract.
 A contract may be suspended or debarred, and contracts terminated for a variety of infractions.
 The Federal agency retains the rights to suspend payment, debar the contractor, or terminate the contract if it is found that the contractor is in violation of the requirements of the Drug-Free Workplace Act.

 If the Federal agency discovers that the contractor or individual has failed to provide a drug-free workplace the agency has the right to suspend or debar the contractor.
 If it is discovered that there has been a violation of the Drug-Free Workplace Act, the agency concerned will initiate applicable agency procedures and actions in accordance with Federal Acquisition Regulation.
 The Federal Acquisition Regulation will be adhered to while administering the suspension and debarment of the individual or contractor.
 The Federal Acquisition Regulation provides guidance and rules regarding providing notice, suitable occasion for response, and other regulations that offer fair proceedings to the individual or contractor.

 Contractors and individuals that have been debarred no longer qualify for federal agency contracts for the time period stipulated in the decision (cannot exceed 5 years).
 Companies that fail to inform the relevant Federal agency of occurrences of drug violations in the workplace, within the required time, may face contract termination, suspension, or debarment.

 If you need help understanding the Drug-Free Workplace Act, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.